microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 With this move, we have re-written all of the Emmet actions using new npm modules from [@emmetio](http://github.com/emmetio).

-The most important change for VS Code users is that Emmet Abbreviations will now appear in suggestion/auto-completion lists just like any other completion, and no longer need a dedicated keyboard shortcut `(kbstyle(Tab))` in order to expand.
+The most important change for VS Code users is that Emmet Abbreviations will now appear in suggestion/auto-completion lists just like any other completion, and no longer have the `(kbstyle(Tab))` key as a dedicated keyboard shortcut in order to expand.

 Read on to learn how this changes the way you use Emmet in Visual Studio Code.